Driving License

 Car repair in the Netherlands

-The Netherlands has plenty of auto repair shops and body shops around the country.
+The Netherlands has plenty of auto repair and body shops.
 Most of them offer a drive-in service and allow you to show up without making an appointment.
-However, you can also book an appointment with a garage in advance to avoid having to wait.
+However, you can also book an appointment with a garage in advance to avoid waiting.

 Drivers with disabilities in the Netherlands

-If you have a disability that leads to reduced mobility, you can apply for an EU disability parking card, which is known as a Europese gehandicapteparkeerkaart (GPK).
-You can use this card in all EU countries to gain access to parking spaces designated for cardholders.
-When using your EU disability parking card, you should display it at the front of the vehicle so it is clearly visible.
+If you have a disability that leads to reduced mobility, you can apply for an EU disability parking card, which is known as a European gehandicapteparkeerkaart (GPK).
+You can use this card in all EU countries to access parking spaces designated for cardholders.
+When using your EU disability parking card, you should display it at the front of the vehicle so it is visible.

 If you require access to a wheelchair or need to have accessibility modifications made to your car, you can apply for support from the Social Support Act, which is known as Wet Maatschappelijke Ondersteuning (WMO), from your local gemeente.